Organized Crime and Corruption Reporting Project: Moldova

+Swedish telecom bribery scandal

-Working with SVT Swedish Television and the TT News Agency, it uncovered that the Swedish/Finnish Telecom giant TeliaSonera (now Telia), Vimpelcom and other phone companies had paid about $1 billion in bribes to companies controlled by Gulnara Karimova, daughter of Uzbekistan's president Islam Karimov.
+In 2015, working with SVT Swedish Television and the TT News Agency, the OCCRP uncovered that the Swedish/Finnish Telecom giant TeliaSonera (now Telia), Vimpelcom and other phone companies had paid about $1 billion in bribes.
 More than $800 million in assets were seized or frozen by law enforcement after the scandal.
-Vimpelcom paid a $775 million fine for their part in the bribes.
-The story won numerous international awards.
+Vimpelcom attempted to negotiate a $775 million fine for their part in the bribes, but was fined $795 million, including a $230 million criminal penalty to both U.S. and Dutch authorities, and a $375 million penalty to the U.S. Securities and Exchange Commission.
+OCCRP, SVT and TT News Agency were awarded the Golden Shovel Award, the most important award for investigative journalism in Sweden.

+Panama Papers

-OCCRP worked on the Panama Papers project with the International Consortium of Investigative Journalists and Süddeutsche Zeitung producing more than 40 stories on corruption through the use of offshore entities including how friends close to Russian President Vladimir Putin were receiving large sums of money through offshore companies, how the President of Azerbaijan Ilham Aliyev owned a majority of his country's mining industry through offshore companies and how President Petro Poroshenko in Ukraine had violated Ukrainian law and avoided taxes using offshore companies.
+OCCRP worked on the Panama Papers project with the International Consortium of Investigative Journalists and Süddeutsche Zeitung producing more than 40 stories on corruption through the use of offshore entities, which won the 2017 Pulitzer Prize Journalism.
+These included how friends close to Russian President Vladimir Putin were receiving large sums of money through offshore companies; how the President of Azerbaijan Ilham Aliyev owned a majority of his country's mining industry through offshore companies; and, how President Petro Poroshenko in Ukraine had violated Ukrainian law and avoided taxes using offshore companies.